 - Get to Know Your Audience: Make sure to use the information you collected to make your customer personas.
 Knowing your audience is crucial to creating emotional connections with the help of personalized posts.
 All of the content you produce will have to be relevant and valuable to your audience in order for them to start engaging with it more.
 Sotrender conducted a case study that showed exactly why it’s beneficial to find out more about your target audience when their interests and needs are so specific.
 They wanted to create effective marketing campaigns that would reach current and potential clients.
 By examining Sotrender and Facebook Insights data, they learned more about their audience’s psychographics and who has the potential to influence them.

 - Perfect Your Content: Along with your content always being relevant and always having value for your followers, it must also correspond to certain standards you establish for yourself.
 Always strive to perfect your posts and improve the quality of your content, whether it is written, visual, or audio-focused.
 One way of doing that is by comparing your top-performing posts in the Sotrender app.
 You’ll know what your fans interact with and what catches their attention.
+AI-powered audio to text transcription tool like Audext can also help to boost the value of the content and make it easily searchable.

 - Be Consistent: This not only means posting consistently high-quality content but also posting it regularly.
 Make sure to create a schedule and plan when you will be posting and what kinds of content will it be.
 You can use the heatmap by Sotrender to find out when your audience is active to know when you should be posting.
 Have a live stream every Friday or on the weekends and host monthly contests or giveaways.
 Be sure to also set the hours when you will be posting as these will also influence the amount of engagement you receive.